 In addition, eBay will make sure any negative feedback regarding the delivery is removed from the seller’s reviews.
 The Late Delivery Protection will only be applicable if the seller meets their same to one-day handling time.

 Two things will determine what happens if the customer receives their purchase after their guaranteed delivery date:

 If the customer decides they want to keep the item(s), the seller just has to refund the shipping costs.
 Should they not want to keep the item(s), the seller must refund the shipping costs and provide them a return label.

-If the customer did not spend money on shipping, eBay will provide them a voucher if they decide to keep the items.
+If the customer did not spend money on shipping, eBay will provide them with a ebay guaranteed delivery late voucher if they decide to keep the items.
 If that’s not the case, eBay will handle the returns and refunds experience to keep buyers satisfied.

 Either way, the seller will have to deal with any reviews that come their way.

 Product listings will have more visibility which will drive sales and traffic to the seller’s store.